Cloud vs Self-Hosting

 Requires manual optimization and monitoring to ensure optimal performance.

-Provides continuous performance monitoring and optimization.
+Provides continuous performance monitoring and optimization, with built-in cacheing support.

 Developer Experience